Hard to Be a God: Plot summary

-Back in the city, Rumata tries pumping multiple people for information, including Vaga (Waga in the 2014 English translation; Russian name: Вага Колесо; "вага" is a translatable Russian word as well) the Wheel, the head of local organised-crime.
-He also attends a soirée organised by Don Reba's lover, Doña Ocana, who is also rumored to be Don Reba's confidante.
-Rumata hopes to seduce her and pump her for information, however, he cannot hide the disgust of whoring himself out (and of Ocana's lack of hygiene) and has to retreat.
-Rumata's love-interest, a young commoner named Kira, who can't stand the brutality and horrors of fascist Arkanar any longer, asks to stay in Rumata's house.
-Rumata gladly agrees and promises to eventually take her with him to "a wonderful place far far away", by which he means Earth.
+Back in the city, Rumata tries pumping multiple people for information, including Waga Kolesol, a local head of organized crime.
+He also attends a soirée organized by Don Reba's lover, Doña Ocana, who is also rumored to be Don Reba's confidante.
+Rumata tries to seduce her and pump her for information, but he's disgusted with himself and retreats.
+Rumata's love interest, a young commoner named Kira, who can't stand the brutality and horrors of fascist Arkanar any longer, asks to stay in Rumata's house.
+Rumata gladly agrees and promises to take her with him back to Earth.

 His other plans take a bad turn.
 Life in Arkanar becomes less and less tolerable.
 Reba orders the torture and execution of Doña Ocana.
-Rumata – faced with the horrible consequences of his power-play – goes into a drunken stupor.
+Rumata, faced with the horrible consequences of his power-play, goes into a drunken stupor.
 Finally, left with no other option, in front of the King, Rumata openly accuses Don Reba of kidnapping a famous physician whom he (Rumata) had invited to tend to the King's maladies.

-The ensuing events prove that Don Reba has anticipated and prepared for this.
-After confessing that he, in fact, kidnapped Dr. Budah, fearing that the man is not to be trusted with King's life, Don Reba apologizes.
-He then brings forward a physician, introducing him as Dr. Budah.
+The ensuing events prove that Don Reba had anticipated and prepared for this.
+After confessing that he did, in fact, kidnap Dr. Budach, fearing that the man is not to be trusted with the King's life, Don Reba apologizes.
+He then brings forward a physician, introducing him as Dr. Budach.
 The next night, Rumata, whose turn it is to guard the royal prince and only heir to the throne, is suddenly overwhelmed by dozens of Don Reba's men, and while fighting for his life witnesses them murdering the prince.
-They are in turn massacred by monks, apparently members of a Holy Order, a militaristic religious sect.
+They are in turn massacred by monks, apparently members of the Holy Order, a militaristic religious sect.
 Defeated, Rumata is brought in front of Don Reba.